The Ultimate Guide To Oxford Button-Down Shirts

 Using both Turkish poplin and Japanese Oxford cloth, its OCBDs would make an excellent addition to your work wardrobe.

-At the very top end of the luxury spectrum is Brunello Cucinelli whose mastery of fine fabrics extends to his button-down shirt offering.
+At the very top end of the price spectrum is Brunello Cucinelli whose mastery of fine fabrics extends to his luxury button-down shirt offering.
 Buttery-soft fabrics are the DNA of the Italian designer, so it comes as no surprise to find that Cucinelli presents a button-down collection featuring Oxford cloth blended with lyocell, as well as pure cotton flannel, poplin and twill fabrics.

 Cut in a slim fit, they easy to style with contemporary smart-casual wardrobes if you’ve got the wallet for them.